What is Politics and International Relations?

-There has never been a more exciting time to study for a degree in politics.
-Rapid changes in domestic and global politics have an almost daily impact on our lives, from traditional party politics to new forms of direct action in global settings.
-Our courses give you the opportunity to understand and debate issues you are passionate about with like-minded peers and leading academics.
+Rapid changes in domestic, regional and global politics have a daily impact on our lives, from traditional party politics to new forms of direct action in global settings.
+Students, academics and researchers working in this field are driven by the need to understand and explain the burning issues of today’s world.

 How will I study?

 Our staff have international reputations for research excellence, publishing numerous books and articles every year.
 Their teaching has been officially recognised, winning student-nominated awards as well as national accolades.
 This includes 13 National Teaching Awards from the Higher Education Academy, and three prizes for innovative teaching from the Political Science Association.